aptech/docs/docs/CR-getHeaders.rst

     :param fname: the name of the data file.
     :type fname: String

-    :returns: headers (*TODO*), Px1 string array containing the variable names in the file.
+    :returns: headers (*Px1 string array*) containing the variable names in the file.

 Remarks
 -------